 I don’t want the zucchini to get juicy when baking, so I didn’t grate it, I just cut it in rings and placed on the bread.
 I used cherry tomatoes for this recipe to have a more colorful bread and cutting them in rings too.
 Black olive slices complemented the flavor perfectly.

 You know zucchini is not the favorite food of kids, but I can guarantee they will love it on this focaccia bread.
 You can serve it with cheese at breakfast or even cut it in half and make a cheese sandwich with it.
 I’m sure they will be happy when they see that sandwich in their lunch box.

 You can quickly prepare a picnic basket with this focaccia bread and some cheese on a Sunday and enjoy it with your loved ones outside.
 It perfectly accompanies soups and stews too.
 Since this bread has zucchini and tomatoes on the top, you don’t have to prepare a side dish to serve with meat dishes.
 Zucchini and Tomato Focaccia Bread will be enough to meet your vegetable need.

-Focaccia bread is one of the best yeast-breads with its crispy outside and soft inside.
+Focaccia bread is one of the best yeast-breads with its crispy outside and soft inside, a wonderful alternative to homemade soft dinner rolls.
 Use your imagination for its topping or make it plain, but do try it!
 You will be addicted.

 Looking for an easier and no bake zucchini recipe?
 You should check out Dara’s Zucchini Granola Bites!
 Another healthy snack for your kid’s lunch box!